Essex migrant deaths: Three Irish people released on bail

 Elsewhere, attention shifted towards the remote Vietnamese province of Nghe An province where many of the 39 victims are believed to have begun their journey.

-Detective chief inspector Martin Pasmore of Essex Police, leading the largest murder investigation in the force’s history, urged members of the Vietnamese community in Britain and abroad to help identify the 31 men and eight women who died after being smuggled into the UK last week. - Additional reporting Agencies
+Det chief insp Martin Pasmore of Essex Police, leading the largest murder investigation in the force’s history, urged members of the Vietnamese community in Britain and abroad to help identify the 31 men and eight women who died after being smuggled into the UK last week. - Additional reporting Agencies